tensorflow/community/rfcs/20221116-enable-stochastic-rounding.md

 the backend with higher efficiency.

 There is a disadvantage of this implementation that users need to materialize large tensors before calling this API.
-Once a large random tensor is materialized, calling this API will require storing and passing the large tensor around.
+Once they are materialized, calling this API will require storing and passing the large tensor around, causing OOM issues.
 When facing this OOM issue, users will need to potentially break down the tensor in order to bypass the memory limit.

 Another way that sticks to the current rounding API design: